dannypsnl/dannypsnl.github.io/src/blog-posts/2020-08-07-infinite-how-big.md

 3. `s n` and `s m` are the same, iff `n` and `m` are the same
 4. `s n` won't be `z` anyway

-Now we know how to find out next $\mathbb{Z}$, `\all n.(s n)` belongs to $\mathbb{Z}$.
+Now we know how to find out next $\mathbb{Z}$, `\forall n.(s n)` belongs to $\mathbb{Z}$.
 We call this countable infinite.
 The second step, we need to define how to compare infinite, idea was simple: we don't need to know 5(or 6) to know our hands have the same amount of finger!
 We mapping them, therefore, let us mapping numbers, we get an amazing result from this:

 ```
 1 -> 2